MattyPersil/MattyPersil/README.md

 ![GitHub Banner](banner.png)

-I'm a <your role/profession> passionate about <your interests>.
-I love working with <technologies you use> and exploring new ways to solve problems with code.
+I'm a CS student and i love learning new languages, softwares and solutions while studying and working on personnal projects at home.

 ### 🌲 About Me
 -  I’m currently studying on **CS**